karenlo08/Face-Detector-Smart-Lock/README.md

 - [Unlock door when face is recognized](#references)

 ## Inspiration
 The inspiration from this project comes from my daughter Ariana.
 We changed our locks for smart ones because we constantly forget or lost our keys; but Ariana is not older enough to own a cellphone and be able to unlock the front door via wifi.
-I came with this idea of detecting Ariana's face to unlock the door lock and apply machine learning to solve it!
+I came up with this idea of detecting Ariana's face to unlock the door lock and apply machine learning to solve it!

 The Raspberry PI will video stream and when the face recognition model detects Ariana's face will send a request to August SmartLock API to unlock it.